Knitted Halloween Dolls Make Great Crafts

-Frankie's eyes and shoes are slightly challenging but slowing down and taking your time can ease the process.
+Frankenstein's eyes and shoes are slightly challenging but slowing down and taking your time can ease the process along with making full use of the how-to videos I have included.
 You could also post a question here if you get stuck.

-Below, I share my design process.
-Useful videos about knitting techniques and a free pattern for my knitted Frankie are also included.
-For more knitting patterns, check out the link in my profile.
+Below, I share my design process, useful videos about knitting techniques as well as my free pattern for my knitted Frankenstein.
+There are many more free knitting patterns on this account for you to use.

 Necessary Materials (Knitted Frankie Doll)